13.5.23

 Ocultos ilustres - Hidden illustrious

-Ya en el siglo XVIII, se denominaba 'ilustrados' a los filósofos y eruditos que promovían la razón humana y el progreso científico.
-En otros círculos más comunes, siempre se ha utilizado el término para reconocer a personas instruidas y cultas.
+En el siglo XVIII, se llamaba 'ilustrados' a los filósofos y eruditos que abogaban por la razón humana y el progreso científico.
+En ámbitos más cotidianos, siempre se ha utilizado el término para reconocer a individuos instruidos y cultos.

-Incluso hoy, en la era de información masiva y fácil a ella, con herramientas como la inteligencia artificial y más, seguimos encontrando miles de 'ilustres ocultos', algunos efímeros y otros verdaderamente brillantes.
+Resulta paradójico afirmar que alguien que arroja luz en la oscuridad permanezca oculto; sin embargo, siempre ha habido 'ilustres ocultos'.
+La humanidad ha cosechado beneficios y ha recibido ideas importantes sin conocer o reconocer a sus autores.
+Incluso en la era de la información masiva y el fácil acceso a ella, con herramientas como la inteligencia artificial, seguimos descubriendo miles de 'ilustres ocultos', algunos efímeros y otros verdaderamente brillantes.

-Sin embargo, mi objetivo no es revelar o listar a todos estos 'ilustres ocultos'.
-Pretendo llamar la atención sobre el hecho de que todavía existen hoy en día, y que sus ideas a menudo surgen y tienen un impacto global sin que conozcamos sus nombres.
+El hecho es que existen hoy en día, y que sus ideas a menudo surgen y tienen un impacto global sin que conozcamos sus nombres.

-El ser humano tiene impulsos, instintos o, como el D. Ramón Campos decía en el siglo XVIII, 'flujos'.
-Uno de los flujos que nos motiva con más fuerza es el 'flujo de querer ser reconocido'.
-El deseo de destacar, ser reconocido y llamar la atención.
+El ser humano tiene impulsos, instintos o, como D. Ramón Campos decía en el siglo XVIII, 'flujos'.
+Uno de los flujos que nos motiva con más fuerza es el 'flujo de querer ser reconocido', el deseo de destacar, ser reconocido y llamar la atención.
 En la misma línea, de los miles de 'ilustres ocultos', podría decirse que su 'flujo' es simplemente el de: servir, iluminar y dejar algo bueno en su camino.

 Cuando nos encontremos con un 'ilustre oculto' y lo que nos ofrece tiene un impacto profundamente positivo, en lugar de adularlo o mencionarlo, el mejor homenaje que podemos hacerle es dejar que nuestro propio 'flujo' nos lleve a compartir y difundir su pensamiento.

-In the 18th century, philosophers and scholars who promoted human reason and scientific progress were called illustrious.
-In other circles, the term has also been used to recognize famous, well respected, and admired people.
+In the 18th century, philosophers and scholars who advocated human reason and scientific progress were called 'enlightened'.
+In more everyday settings, the term has always been used to recognize educated and cultured individuals.

-However, my objective is not to reveal or list all these 'hidden illustrious'.
-I intend to draw attention to the fact that they still exist today, and that their ideas often arise and have a global impact without us knowing their names.
+The fact is that they exist today, and that their ideas often arise and have a global impact without us knowing their names.

-The human being has impulses, instincts or, as Mr. Ramón Campos said in the 18th century, 'flows'.
-One of the flows that motivates us most strongly is the 'flow of wanting to be recognized'.
-The desire to stand out, be recognized, the 'all eyes on me' flow.
-Of the thousands of 'hidden illustrious', along the same lines, it could be said that their 'flow' is simply that of: serving, illuminating and leaving something good in their path.
+The human being has impulses, instincts or, as D. Ramón Campos said in the 18th century, 'flows'.
+One of the flows that motivates us most strongly is the 'flow of wanting to be recognized', the desire to stand out, be recognized and attract attention.
+Along the same lines, of the thousands of 'hidden illustrious', it could be said that their 'flow' is simply that of: serving, illuminating and leaving something good in their path.

 No comments: